 Phthalates are chemical compounds that are commonly added to plastics to increase their flexibility, transparency, durability and longevity.
 Phthalates are used in a wide range of cosmetic and food products — plus, they’re released into the environment.
 Diet is believed to be the main source of phthalates because fatty foods such as milk, butter and meats are commonly packaged or stored in plastics containing this dangerous toxin.

-Phthalates are colorless, odorless liquids produced by reacting phthalic anhydride with an appropriate alcohol.
-According to tests done by the Centers for Disease Control and Prevention, most Americans have metabolites of multiple phthalates in their urine.
-These toxins can be absorbed into the body not only with food, but through the air and skin too.
+Phthalates, colorless, odorless liquids produced by reacting phthalic anhydride with an appropriate alcohol.
+And according to tests done by the Centers for Disease Control and Prevention, most Americans have metabolites of multiple phthalates in their urine.
+While diet is believed to be our greatest exposure, these toxins can be absorbed through the air and skin too.
 Indoor concentrations seem to be significantly higher than outdoor concentrations, and indoor air pollution can be worse than outdoor.
 Plus, higher temperatures result in higher concentrations of phthalates in the air.